 - Mr. Ehrenpreis is a manager of DBL Partners Fund III ("DBL III").
 Each of Mr. Ehrenpreis and DBL III is a minority investor in SpaceX.
-Tesla and certain Tesla directors have relationships with SpaceX as set forth in this section and in "Certain Relationships and Related Party Transactions Related Party Transactions SpaceX" below. - Mr. Ehrenpreis is a co-owner of DBL Partners.
-Another co-owner of DBL Partners was a director of SolarCity until its acquisition by us in November 2016 and is a manager of DBL Investors, which is an investor in SpaceX and was an investor in SolarCity until its acquisition by us in November 2016.
-Mr. Ehrenpreis has no direct or indirect investment control or pecuniary interest in DBL Investors.
-Tesla and certain Tesla directors and officers had relationships with SolarCity as set forth in this section and in "Certain Relationships and Related Party Transactions Related Party Transactions SolarCity" below.
+Tesla and certain Tesla directors have relationships with SpaceX as set forth in this section and below in "Certain Relationships and Related Party Transactions-Related Party Transactions-SpaceX." - Mr. Ehrenpreis is a co-owner of DBL Partners.
+Another co-owner of DBL Partners is a manager of DBL Investors, which is also an investor in SpaceX.
+Mr. Ehrenpreis has no direct or indirect investment control or pecuniary interest in DBL Investors. - Mr. Ehrenpreis serves a member of the board of directors of Mapbox Inc., a provider of custom online maps ("Mapbox").
+In December 2015, Tesla entered into an agreement with Mapbox relating to a vehicle map-related project, pursuant to which Tesla made a prepayment of \$3 million in 2016 for certain fees.
+Tesla will pay Mapbox to the extent any additional fees for services are incurred in excess of such prepaid fees.
+Mr. Ehrenpreis did not participate in negotiations involving, and does not have a direct or indirect material interest in, this transaction.

-The Board of Directors has concluded that given that Mr. Ehrenpreis' and DBL III's interests in SpaceX are minority positions, and Mr. Ehrenpreis has no direct or indirect interest in DBL Investors, there are no relationships that would impede the exercise of independent judgment by Mr. Ehrenpreis.
+The Board has concluded that given that (i) Mr. Ehrenpreis' and DBL III's interests in SpaceX are minority positions, (ii) Mr. Ehrenpreis has no direct or indirect interest in DBL Investors and (iii) Mr. Ehrenpreis does not have a direct or indirect material interest in Tesla's transaction with Mapbox or any pertinent transaction or relationship described below in "Certain Relationships and Related Party Transactions," there are no relationships that would impede the exercise of independent judgment by Mr. Ehrenpreis.